-Mean Corpuscular Volume.
-Mean corpuscular volume (MCV) is a measurement of the average size of red blood cells.
+Mean Corpuscular Volume (MCV): MCV is a measurement of the average size of red blood cells.
 The MCV increases when red blood cells are larger than normal (macrocytic) and decreases when red blood cells are smaller than normal (microcytic).
 Macrocytic cells can be a sign of anemia caused by vitamin B12 deficiency, while microcytic cells are a sign of iron-deficiency anemia.

 Other Iron Status Blood Tests

-Serum Ferritin.
-Ferritin is a protein that binds to iron and helps to store iron in the body.
+Serum Ferritin: Ferritin is a protein that binds to iron and helps to store iron in the body.
 Low levels suggest reduced iron stores.
-Normal values are generally 12 - 300 ng/mL for men and 12 - 150 ng/mL for women.
-Lower than normal levels of ferritin are a sign of iron-deficiency anemia, while higher than normal levels may indicate hemolytic anemia or megaloblastic anemia.
+Normal values are generally 12 to 300 ng/mL for men and 12 to 150 ng/mL for women.
+Lower than normal levels of ferritin are a sign of iron-deficiency anemia.

-Serum Iron.
-Serum iron measures the amount of iron in the blood.
-A normal serum iron is 60 - 170 mcg/dL.
-Lower levels may indicate iron-deficiency anemia or anemia of chronic disease, while higher levels may indicate hemolytic anemia or vitamin B12 deficiency.
+Serum Iron: Serum iron measures the amount of iron in the blood.
+A normal serum iron is 60 to 170 mcg/dL.
+Lower levels may indicate iron-deficiency anemia or anemia of chronic disease.

-Total Iron Binding Capacity.
-Total iron binding capacity (TIBC) measures the level of transferrin in the blood.
+Total Iron Binding Capacity (TIBC): TIBC measures the level of transferrin in the blood.
 Transferrin is a protein that carries iron in the blood.
 TIBC calculates how much or how little the transferrin in the body is carrying iron.
 A higher than normal TIBC is a sign of iron-deficiency anemia.
 A lower than normal level may indicate anemia of chronic disease, sickle cell, pernicious anemia, or hemolytic anemia.

-Reticulocyte Count.
-Reticulocytes are young red blood cells, and their count reflects the rate of red blood cell production.
+Reticulocyte Count: Reticulocytes are young red blood cells, and their count reflects the rate of red blood cell production.
 The upper normal limit is about 100,000/mL.
 A low count, when bleeding isn't the cause, suggests production problems in the bone marrow.
 An abnormally high count indicates that red blood cells are being destroyed in high numbers and indicates hemolytic anemia.
-Recent research suggests that the reticulocyte hemoglobin content (CHr) test may be more accurate than a standard hemoglobin test for detecting iron deficiency in infants.

-Vitamin Deficiencies.
-The doctor may order tests for vitamin B12 and folate levels.
+Vitamin Deficiencies: The health care provider may order tests for vitamin B12 and folate levels.
 The Schilling test is used to determine whether the body absorbs vitamin B12 normally.

 Other Diagnostic Tests

 If internal bleeding is suspected as the cause of anemia, the gastrointestinal (digestive) tract is usually the first possible source.
-A quick diagnosis can be made if the patient has noticed blood in the stools, which can be black and tarry or red-streaked.
+Telltale signs are bloody stools, which may be black and tarry or red-streaked.
 Often, however, bleeding may be present but not visible.
-If so, the patient needs stool tests for this hidden (occult) fecal blood.
+If so, stool tests for this hidden (occult) fecal blood are necessary.

-The patient may need additional tests to check for gastrointestinal bleeding.
+Additional tests may be ordered to check for gastrointestinal bleeding.
 Endoscopy uses a thin fiber-optic tube to view the esophagus, stomach, and other areas in the upper intestine.
 Colonoscopy is used to view the lower intestine and rectum and may also be recommended to rule out colorectal cancer.

 Women with heavy menstrual bleeding may be referred to a gynecologist for pelvic ultrasound, endometrial biopsy, and other gynecological diagnostic exams.

-If the patient's diet suggests low iron intake and other causes cannot easily be established, the doctor may recommend trying iron supplements for a few months.
-If the patient’s red blood cell and iron levels fail to improve, further evaluation is needed.
+If the person's diet suggests low iron intake and other causes cannot easily be established, the health care provider may recommend trying iron supplements for a few months.
+If red blood cell count and iron levels fail to improve, further evaluation is needed.